raul-izquierdo/english/sources/vocabulary/Doing Things/Comparing Things.md

     = The <superlative> IN <group>
     ?
 Roberto es el más gracioso de la clase : `Roberto is the funniest IN the class`

-Alex es el más rápido y John es el más listo
+Alex es el nadador más rápido y John es el más listo
     = `Alex is the FASTER swimmer and John is the MORE CLEVER one`
         - De entre ellos dos.
 No se usa el superlativo en este caso = `Alex is the FASTEST swimmer and John is the MOST CLEVER one`
         - De entre todos los del grupo, no sólo entre ellos

-is the biggest ... (¿con diferencia?)
+es el ... con diferencia
 	= by far, easily
 	?
 Tu coche es el más rápido que he visto con diferencia : `Your car is BY FAR/Easily the fastest car I've ever seen`

-is the biggest ... (¿por poco?)
+es el ... por poco
 	= by a bit, barely, by a small margin
 	?
 Es el más grande por poco : `It's the biggest by a bit` - `It is barely the biggest`